brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 \end{align*}
 $$

 I think the generality of this result somewhat surprising, because it only relies on conditional independence and constant variance.
-Consider, to see why I think it's surprising, the below picture.
+Consider the below picture.
 It shows 20 100-data-point samples from a fixed-conditional-variance distribution, where $$E(y \vert x) = x^3$$, along with 20 corresponding quadratic-loss-minimizing lines:

 ![Cube mean]({{"/images/cube_fit_lines.png"}})